ephread/TheBell/README.md

 ## License

 The codebase is licensed under the terms of the Apache License 2.0, see [LICENSE.APACHE] for more information.
-It includes code inspired from [DebouncedOnChange], licensed under the terms of the MIT license.
+It includes code inspired by DebouncedOnChange, licensed under the terms of the MIT license.

 Image assets are licensed under the terms of the Creative Commons